VincentWtrs/vincentwtrs.github.io/_posts/2024-03-06-conformal_prediction_prediction_intervals.md

     using those lower and upper quantiles that were requested, or to request other lower and upper bounds. (e.g. estimating quantiles (0.05 ; 0.95) but wanting valid PI of e.g. (0.10 ; 0.90), if the user requires.

-    Parameters:
-    - estimator: The base machine learning estimator supporting quantile regression (sklearn object!)
-    - quantiles: A list of floats, indicating the quantiles to be estimated.
-    - param_distributions: Dictionary with hyperparameters names as keys and their values.
-    - n_iter: Number of parameter settings that are sampled in the randomized search.
-    - cv: data splitting strategy, can be integer or e.g. KFold object.
-    - random_state: Seed used by the random number generator.
+    Args:
+        estimator (sklearn.base.RegressorMixin): The base machine learning estimator supporting quantile regression (sklearn object!) quantiles (list[float]): List containing the quantiles to be estimated. param_distributions (dict): Dictionary with hyperparameters names as keys and their values. n_iter (int): Number of parameter settings that are sampled in the randomized search. cv (Any): data splitting strategy, can be integer or e.g. KFold object. random_state (int): Seed used by the random number generator.
     """
-    def __init__(self, estimator, quantiles, param_distributions, n_iter, cv, random_state=42):
+    def __init__(self,
+                 estimator: sklearn.base.RegressorMixin,
+                 quantiles: list[float],
+                 param_distributions: dict[str, Any],
+                 n_iter: int,
+                 cv: Any,
+                 random_state=42):

         self.estimator = estimator
         self.quantiles = quantiles
         self.param_distributions = param_distributions